 Since 2008, Dr. Xiaojun Li has been the Center Director in Shanghai.
 He grew up in Inner Mongolia, China.
 Dr. Li worked with The Nature Conservancy (TNC) as the Senior Scientist and Chief Scientist of TNC’s International Programs for more than 11 years, conducting conservation projects and training programs in the United States, the Latin American region, the Pacific region, and China.
 He started and ran TNC’s Beijing office for three years.
-Dr. Li joined IES Abroad from The Mountain Institute, where he was the in-country manager for the Institute’s work at three field sites. he received his undergraduate degree from Inner Mongolia University, his Master’s degree of Ecology from Lanzhou University in China, and his Ph.D. in Biological Sciences.
+Dr. Li joined IES Abroad from The Mountain Institute, where he was the in-country manager for the Institute’s work at three field sites.
+He received his undergraduate degree from Inner Mongolia University, his Master’s degree of Ecology from Lanzhou University in China, and his Ph.D. in Biological Sciences.
 He taught undergraduate courses in Beijing Forestry University before he went to Michigan Technological University in the United States for his Ph.D. research that focused on forestry ecology.
 Dr. Li’s interests include biodiversity conservation, environmental protection, and sustainable development in developing countries.

 IES Abroad Staff

-Lihong YANGStudent Affairs Coordinator
+Lihong YANGStudent Affairs Coordinator and Customized Program Coordinator

-Yuying YANGAccountant, Center Assistant
+Yuying YANGProgram Assistant